ibm-cloud-docs/schematics/private-endpoint.md

 1. To connect to the private service endpoint, you must create a virtual server instance (VSI) first.
 You use this VSI to connect to the {{site.data.keyword.cloud_notm}} private network.
 You can create a [classic VSI](/docs/virtual-servers?topic=virtual-servers-getting-started-tutorial) or [VPC VSI](/docs/vpc?topic=vpc-getting-started).

-2. Follow the documentation for your VSI to establish a secure connection to your VSI.

-3. After you are connected to the VSI, target the private service endpoint when you send API requests to the
-{{site.data.keyword.bpshort}} API server.
-The following examples shows the supported Terraform and Helm versions of the {{site.data.keyword.bpshort}} engine.
+2. After you are connected to the VSI, target the private service endpoint when you send API requests to the {{site.data.keyword.bpshort}} API server.
+The following example shows the supported Terraform and Helm versions of the {{site.data.keyword.bpshort}} engine.
    ```
    curl -X GET https://private-us.schematics.cloud.ibm.com/v1/version
    ```